-A modified course in Bacteriology is given during the second year, comprising both didactic lectures and practical laboratory work.
-The course is given entirely independently of that for the medical students, and while enough general bacteriology is given to illustrate the fundamental principles, special stress is laid on the bacteriology of the teeth and buccal cavity.
-Three lectures a week are given, in which enough of the essentials of pathology are incorporated to convey an understanding of the action of bacteria and of the conditions resulting from their activities, particularly in the regions mentioned.
+The course in Bacteriology is given during the second year, and comprises both didactic lectures and practical laboratory work.
+The course is independent of that for medical students, and while enough general bacteriology is given to illustrate the fundamental principles, special stress is laid on the bacteriology of the teeth and buccal cavity.
+Three lectures a week are given, in which enough of the essentials of pathology are incorporated to convey an understanding of the action of bacteria and of the conditions resulting from their activities, particularly in the regions of special interest for the dentist.